mendix/docs/content/refguide/error-event.md

 {{% alert type="info" %}}

-When adding an error event, you need to add an [error handler](microflows#errorhandlers) to an activity before the error event, and select **Set as error handler** for the sequence flow.
+When adding an error event, you need to add an [error handler](microflows#errorhandlers) for an activity before the error event, and select **Set as error handler** for the sequence flow.

 {{% /alert %}}